Rockies vs. Braves Player Props Betting Odds

 Albies Stats

-- Albies takes a two-game streak with at least one hit into this one.
-In his last five games he is batting .250 with a double, a home run, three walks and two RBI.
+- Albies has picked up a hit in three games in a row.
+In his last five games he is hitting .438 with two doubles, a home run, three walks and five RBI.

 Albies Recent Games